History

 Are to:

-• Help children to appreciate the wonder and beauty of wildlife through a range of activities including pond dipping and nature trails
+- Help people to appreciate the wonder and beauty of wildlife through a range of activities including pond dipping and nature trails

-• Provide opportunities for children to experience exercise and fresh air, as part of a healthy lifestyle
+- Provide opportunities for people to experience exercise and fresh air, as part of a healthy lifestyle

-• Inspire children to know more about horticulture, perhaps introducing it as a career choice
+- Inspire people to know more about horticulture, perhaps introducing it as a career choice

-• Inspire children to engage with environmental issues
+- Inspire people to engage with environmental issues

 Sustainability